cdguru/simple-static-site/README.md

-# Simple Static Sites
+# Simple Static Site

-Simple Static Sites for testing proposes.
+Simple Static Site for testing proposes.

 Use it howerver you want. 💪